-On Writing Well – Author Resources
+On Writing Well – a great book for writers

 Reasons to Read On Writing Well